Your Rights at Work

 Holiday Pay

 Your holiday pay builds up depending on the hours you work.
 The more you work, the more holidays you earn.
-You can check exactly how much holiday you’re entitled to by clicking here.
+You can check exactly how much holiday you’re entitled by visiting the government website.

 No Exclusivity